caribec/caribec/README.md

 ## Hi there 👋

-My name is Carissa, and I'm a Computer Science student specializing in Software Design!
+My name is Carissa, and I am a Computer Science student @ UH specializing in Software Design!

 - 🔭 I’m currently working on a weather application that pulls real time data
 - 🌱 I’m currently learning python, and javascript